 Welcome to my own little corner of the Web!
 I love my family and do what I can to leave as little of a carbon footprint on this beautiful earth we call home.
 We have become a paperless kitchen family!
 We make a lot of our stuff homemade.
 I love coffee and web browsing on blogs/facebook/pinterest, healthy organic (GMO free) cooking, and lots of kisses from Chris, Aiden, Coren and Mason...I am complete.

 I thrive to make our lives better.
 I have began a new stage in my life for my children.
 I want to show health to my children and what better way thru our every day life.
-I'm an essential oil pusher :) also known as a doTERRA Wellness Advocate and love helping people reach there goals that they never thought was possible.
-Come join our journey into the wonderful world of oils and reclaim your health and get your life back!
+I am currently on a weight loss journey and I will be sharing my success and failures on here.
+I am here to motivate and keep me accountable to reclaim my health and get my life back!
+Enjoy the ride :)

 Ok so many people have been asking me about this mystery shopping Ive been doing.
 Asking if I make money doing it?
 Is it fun?
 How do I find out about these shops?
 Well I'm going to answer all our questions here at once.